gw-wiscon/homebridge-philipstv/README.md

 # Update
 Added power-on function for models after 2014 (thanks to uronito - https://github.com/uronito )
+Added support for 2016 philips models

 # Installation

 1. Install homebridge using: npm install -g homebridge
 2. Install this plugin using: npm install -g homebridge-philipstv
 3. Update your configuration file.
 See the sample below.
+If you have a 2016 model you have to generate some access-credentials before (see below)

 # Configuration

-Example accessory config for models before 2014 (needs to be added to the homebridge config.json):
+Example accessory config for models **before 2014** (needs to be added to the homebridge config.json):
  ```
 "accessories": [
 	{